joseraeiro/Work/README.md

 # Next-IT
 Projects performed while working on Next-IT

-This is just a repository for all the projects that I did while working at my current job as a Security Engineer at Next-IT
+This is just a repository for all the projects that I did while working at my current job as a Security Engineer

 # Highligts